Most interesting landmarks of North Macedonia

 - Peshna – Southwestern.
 This cave has an enormous entrance room with approximately 30 m high ceiling.
 At the entrance of the cave are ruins of medieval fortifications.
 Site of legends.

 - Slatinski Izvor – Southwestern.
 Longest known cave in North Macedonia, more than 4 km long.
 The beautiful cave has formed in Precambrian rocks and is adorned with a wealth of stalactites, draperies and other speleothems.

 - Vrelo Cave – Skopje.
 Interesting cave and spring with two lakes in it.
-Spring lake is very deep – it has been dived up to the depth of 212 m but it is possible that the cave is some 330 m deep – one of the deepest underwater caves in the world.
+The lake of the spring is very deep – it has been dived up to the depth of 212 m but it is possible that the cave is some 330 m deep – one of the deepest underwater caves in the world.

 - Duvalo – Southwestern.
 Fumarole – small crater which emits carbon dioxide and sulfur dioxide.
 Often the yellow deposits of sulfur are seen here – sulfur was mined here in the past.